Documentation to guide public, private, and nonprofit sector partnerships with the community

 During OpenDataVote Philly 2017 we used a Google Form and accepted data sets from nonprofit organizations that served the Philadelphia region.
 We wanted to ensure that the City of Philadelphia Office of Open Data and Digital Transformation had examples of the way that nonprofits would use the data to use as leverage when lobbying for the release of data sets at the later phases of OpenDataVote.

-Engage organizations - nonprofits, corporations, working groups, professional societies, etc. - through outreach to encourage them to evaluate existing data sets maintained by the regional government and submit nominations for data they would like the government to release as open data.
+A successful OpenDataVote will need high quality data set nominations.
+This won’t happen on its own, and you’ll likely need to engage your social network to assemble those nomiations.
+This may include a range of organizations: nonprofits, corporations, meetups, professional societies, etc. The goal is to encourage them to evaluate existing data sets maintained by the local or regional government and submit nominations for data they would like the government to release as open data.

 Leverage Network of Organizations

-Ask organizations to promote the nonprofit nomination stage using their networks.
-It’s best to reach organizations with a mailing list or network of organizations in your target demographic.
+Ask organizations to help promote the nonprofit nomination stage using their networks, and this may include connecting with organizations with a mailing list or network of organizations in your target demographic.

-Are you focusing on nonprofits for your iteration of OpenDataVote (similar to the 2017 initiative in Philly)?
+Are you focusing on nonprofits for your iteration of OpenDataVote (similar to the 2011 and 2017 initiatives in Philly)?
 Do you want to involve private sector organizations that could benefit from the release of data maintained by the government?